Bounce Back Stronger: 13 Expert Tips for Fast, Effective Post Marathon Recovery

 While you should definitely take days off from running after the marathon and significantly reduce the intensity of your training, you don’t have to be inactive

-Light exercise, such as walking, swimming, elliptical, and riding an exercise bike the day after the marathon can help you recover faster from a marathon.
+Light exercise, such as walking, swimming, elliptical, and riding an exercise bike, the day after the marathon, can help speed up recovery time.

 Light, low-impact cross-training exercise increases circulation, warms up your muscles and can reduce stiffness and discomfort.